tutebatti/ripcd2flac/README.md

 Facilitates digitizing/ripping your music CD collection to flac files.

 Insert CD in drive.
 Execute script.
-Tracks are converted to flac-files in new numbered folder disc-n.
+Tracks are converted to flac files in a folder disc-n, n being the next higher number.
 CD is automatically ejected.

-If repeated, the next CD's tracks are put in new numbered folder disc-n+1.
+If repeated, the next CD's tracks are put in new folder disc-n+1.

-All folders and tracks can later be named.
+Later, all folders and tracks can be named and processed.